Commands

 };

-PurgeTSS will look for this file ./purgetss/config.js, where each section is optional and can be customized.
+PurgeTSS looks for the file ./purgetss/config.cjs, where each section is optional and can be customized.
 Missing sections will use the default configuration.

 # alias: